Reward Gaming in Conditional Text Generation: Possible Remedies

-Another thread of remedies is to \textbf{fix the reward} itself.
+Another thread of remedies is to {fix the reward} itself.
 An effective approach is to \textbf{iteratively collect human annotations} \citep{stiennon2020learning,bai2022training,fan2022nano}: the reward is iteratively updated with human annotations on latest model generations; thus, the generations with low human preferences but high rewards will be corrected through this iterative process.
-One concern is the cost, which may prohibit an adequate amount of iterations or adequately frequent iterations.
-In addition, \citet{krakovna2020specification} has also discussed the possibility that a machine can learn to fool human evaluators.
+One concern is the cost (e.g., may require bilingual speakers or professional translators for MT annotations), which may prohibit an adequate amount of iterations or adequately frequent iterations. \citet{krakovna2020specification} has discussed the possibility that a machine can learn to fool human evaluators in robotics, but it is unclear what the equivalence in conditional text generation is.
+So far, this approach has been successful, with the critical assumption that there is little budget/resource constraint to obtain enough high-quality annotations and enough iterations of annotations.

+Another caveat is that as \citet{perez2022discovering} has recently discovered, RL-with-human-feedback may amplify one-sided views (e.g., on political issues); they claim that this phenomenon can be explained by the selection bias of annotators, leading to unrepresentative reward.
+Similarly, if selection bias is unavoidable in the context of conditional text generation (therefore the unrepresentative reward is unavoidable), we may need another way of fixing the reward and preventing the generation model from amplifying the bias -- e.g., by \textbf{hard-coding a set of principles} as in Constitutional AI \citep{bai2022constitutional}.